JLMadsen/ShortestTTR/README.md

     Script which makes it easier to get the graph and positions.

 * Libraries\
-    Script that installs all the necessary libraries.\
+    Script that installs all the necessary libraries.
-    If there are any dependencies i missed let me know and i will add them.

 # Ticket to ride
 > https://en.wikipedia.org/wiki/Ticket_to_Ride_(board_game)